Kathoey: Recent developments

 Among the most famous kathoeys in Thailand is Nong Tum, a former champion Thai boxer who emerged into the public eye in 1998.
 She would present in a feminine manner and had commenced hormone therapy while still a popular boxer; she would enter the ring with long hair and make-up, occasionally kissing a defeated opponent.
 She announced her retirement from professional boxing in 1999 – undergoing gender reassignment surgery, while continuing to work as a coach, and taking up acting and modeling.
 She returned to boxing in 2006.

 In 2004, the Chiang Mai Technology School allocated a separate restroom for kathoeys, with an intertwined male and female symbol on the door.
 The school's fifteen kathoey students were required to wear male clothing at school but were allowed to sport feminine hairdos.
 The restroom featured four stalls and no urinals.

 Following the 2006 Thai coup d'état, kathoeys are hoping for a new third sex to be added to passports and other official documents in a proposed new constitution.
-In 2007, legislative efforts have begun to allow kathoeys to change their legal sex if they have undergone gender reassignment surgery; this latter restriction was controversially discussed in the community.
+In 2007, legislative efforts began to allow kathoeys to change their legal sex if they had undergone gender reassignment surgery; this latter restriction was controversially discussed in the community.

 Bell Nuntita, a contestant of the Thailand's Got Talent TV show, became a YouTube hit when she first performed singing as a girl and then switched to a masculine voice.